 Primary Indicators that an amendment does not discourage urban sprawl Staff Assessment Sprawl Indicated?
 Criteria Related to Land Use Patterns Promotes, allows or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses.
+This amendment does not promote, allow or designate a substantial area of the County to develop as low-intensity, low-density, or single-use development or uses.
 No Promotes, allows or designates urban development in radial, strip, isolated or ribbon patterns generally emanating from existing urban developments.
+This amendment does not designate urban development emanating from existing urban development.
+The site is within a Limited Urban Service area where urban services are provided and in allocation that is appropriate for additional neighborhood serving commercial.
 No Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities.
+This amendment does not discourage or inhibit infill development or the redevelopment of existing neighborhoods and communities.
 No Fails to encourage functional mix of uses.
 This amendment will introduce additional commercial uses that are neighborhood serving No Results in poor accessibility among linked or related land uses.
 The proposed amendment does not result in poor accessibility among related land uses.
 The subject site is at a node where commercial is intended to be allowed.
 No Results in the loss of significant amounts of functional open space.
 The proposed amendment on this site will not result in the loss of significant amounts of functional open space.
 A portion of this single parcel is already developed with and adopted as commercial and allowed to expand.
-No Criteria related to sites located outside or at the edge of the Urban Service Area Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development Reserve, a Limited Urban Service Area (LUSA) which allows for a mix of urban and rural levels No Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems The property does not contain any environmentally sensitive areas.
+No Criteria related to sites located outside or at th e edge of the Urban Service Area Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development Reserve, a Limited Urban Service Area (LUSA) which allows for a mix of urban and rural levels No Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems The property does not contain any environmentally sensitive areas.
 The site is not within a Wellfield Protection Area.
 No